Kingdom of Nepal: End of Panchayat system

-Taking advantage of the uneasiness amongst some people against the government and the strained India-Nepal relations, the Nepali Congress (NC) and the left-wing parties blamed the government for perpetuating the crisis and not taking any serious measures to solve it.
-In December 1989, the NC tried to utilize B.P.
+Taking advantage of the uneasiness created against the government and the strained India-Nepal relations for their mishandling of the crisis, the Nepali Congress (NC) and the left-wing parties blamed the government for perpetuating the crisis and not taking any serious measures to solve it.
+In December 1989, the NC tried to utilise B.P.
 Koirala's anniversary by launching a people's awareness program.
 The left-wing alliance known as the United Left Front (ULF) extended its support to the NC in its campaign for a party system.
 On 18–19 January 1990, the NC held a conference in which leaders from various countries and members of the foreign Press were invited.
 Leaders from India attended the conference; Germany, Japan, Spain, Finland supported the movement; and the Embassies of the US and West Germany were present on the occasion.
 Inspired by the international support and the democratic movements occurring throughout the world after the disintegration of the Soviet Union in 1989, the NC and the ULF launched a mass movement on 18 February to end the Panchayat regime and the installation of an interim government represented by various parties and people.

 On 6 April the Marich Man Singh government was dismissed and Lokendra Bahadur Chand became the Prime Minister on the same day.
-However, the agitating mob was not satisfied with the change of government as they were not against the Singh government per se but against the party-less system.
-On 16 April the Chand government was also dismissed and a Royal Proclamation was issued the next day which dissolved the National Panchayat, the Panchayat policy and the evaluation committee and the class organizations.
-Instead, the proclamation declared "functioning of the political parties" and maintained that "all political parties will always keep the national interest uppermost in organizing themselves according to their political ideology."'
+However, the agitated mob were not satisfied with the change of government as they didn't oppose the Singh government but the party-less system in general.
+On 16 April the Chand government was also dismissed and a Royal Proclamation was issued the next day which dissolved the National Panchayat, the Panchayat policy and the evaluation committee and the class organisations.
+Instead, the proclamation declared "functioning of the political parties" and maintained that "all political parties will always keep the national interest uppermost in organising themselves according to their political ideology."

-During this protest many civilians were killed; after the end of the Panchayat rule they were seen as 'undeclared martyrs'.
-One of those martyrs is Ram Chandra Hamal, a member of the Nepali Congress and killed during his imprisonment.
+During this protest, many civilians were killed and after the end of Panchayat rule, they were seen as 'undeclared martyrs'.
+One of those martyrs was Ram Chandra Hamal, a member of the Nepali Congress who was killed in imprisonment by the government.